sql-machine-learning/elasticdl/docs/blogs/kubecon_cfp.md

 to restart failed workers.
-3. It starts parameter servers when training large models using the asynchronous SGD algorithm, and cooperate workers to implement a Kubernetes-native fault-tolerable AllReduce operation for the synchronous SGD counterpart.
+3. It starts parameter servers when training large models using the asynchronous SGD algorithm, and cooperate workers to implement a Kubernetes-native fault-tolerable AllReduce operation for the synchronous SGD.

 Deep learning researchers like ElasticDL as it reduces the pending time of each job.
-As Deep learning jobs depend on many parameters, users are eager to see the status of the first few iterations so to ensure the configuration is mathematically correct.
+As Deep learning jobs depend on many parameters, users are eager to see the status of the first few iterations to ensure the configuration is mathematically correct.
 Making full use of the residual resource, ElasticDL runs as many concurrent experiments as possible and shortens the total time to run a batch of training jobs.